 Dupuytren contracture is more common among people with diabetes, alcoholism, or epilepsy.
 The disorder is occasionally associated with other disorders, including thickening of fibrous tissue above the knuckles (Garrod pads), shrinking of fascia inside the penis that leads to deviated and painful erections (penile fibromatosis [Peyronie disease]), and, rarely, nodules on the soles of the feet (plantar fibromatosis).
 However, the specific factors that cause the fascia of the palm to thicken and curl in are unknown.

 The first symptom of Dupuytren contracture is usually a tender nodule in the palm (most often at the ring or small finger).
 The nodule may initially cause discomfort but gradually becomes painless.
 Gradually, the fingers begin to curl.
 Eventually, the curling worsens, and the hand can become arched (clawlike).

-An injection of a corticosteroid into the nodule may help decrease the tenderness in the area if it is done before the fingers begin to curl.
+In people with Dupuytren contracture, an injection of a corticosteroid into the nodule may help decrease the tenderness in the area if it is done before the fingers begin to curl.
 However, the tenderness often resolves without treatment.
 The injection does not delay the progression of the disorder.

 For mild to moderate scarring, one or more injections of collagenase (an enzyme that can break down scar tissue) may help restore the ability to move.